·

 Nothing defines the English countryside bathroom aesthetic quite like a vintage-inspired, freestanding clawfoot tub.
 Choose a model with antique brass or matte black feet to add a touch of historical character to your space.

 To complete the look, place a wooden bath caddy across the tub for your favorite book and a candle.
-This simple addition creates a focal point that feels both luxurious and incredibly inviting for long evening soaks.
+This simple addition creates a focal point that feels both luxurious and incredibly inviting for your long evening soaks.

 2#.
 Moody Floral Wallpaper Accents